mohit-manna/mohit-manna.github.io/_posts/2023-04-12-how-i-reused-my-old-smartphone-to-host-a-website.md

 T﻿he ssh service runs on port 2022. f﻿irst in android device run command

-`
-$﻿hostname -I`﻿
+`$﻿hostname -I`﻿

-I﻿t will give a local ip address e.g. `
+I﻿t will give a local ip address e.g. `1﻿92.168.1.2`﻿
-1﻿92.168.1.2`﻿
 T﻿his will keep changing normally according to your router configuration.

-T﻿o ssh run in your PC:`
-$﻿ssh root@192.168.1.2 -p 2022`﻿
+T﻿o ssh run in your PC:`$﻿ssh root@192.168.1.2 -p 2022`﻿

 T﻿his will ask for password that we kept while setting UserLand App.

 I﻿f the ssh is not working properly check service and if not working start it.

 5.Now we will have to put our flask code in git.
-Configure Userland's ssh keys in your git hub account and clone it inside Userland at root user's home folder`
-$﻿git clone <repo link>`﻿
+Configure Userland's ssh keys in your git hub account and clone it inside Userland at root user's home folder`$﻿git clone <repo link>`﻿

-Now Install Tmux inside it
+6.Now Install Tmux inside it

-6Now you will need one out of these two apps:
+7.Now you will need one out of these two apps:

- ﻿       6.a.**ngrok** : benefits of using ngrok is that it is more stable and I feel better latency.
+\    7.a.**ngrok** : benefits of using ngrok is that it is more stable and I feel better latency.
 It has paid plans and many exciting features.
 The only con is domain name keep changing everytime you run it. e﻿.g. `xxyxzgdshf.yourdomain.ngrok.io`

 S﻿o everytime you restart the service you will have to inform your users about new url.

- ﻿      6.b.[serveo](http://serveo.net/) It is free simple to use.
-Just one feature and the domain name doesn't change. e﻿.g. `abc.serveo.net`
+\    7.b.[serveo](http://serveo.net/) It is free simple to use.
+Just one feature and the domain name doesn't change.

+e﻿.g. `abc.serveo.net`

-8﻿.Now check if python is install.
-Check pip. create a virtualenv venv in home location of root user.C
+8﻿.Now check if python is installed.
+Check pip. create a virtualenv venv in home location of root user.

 9﻿.Use command like below to start both your flask webserver and tunnel.